davide2894/react-course-tenzies-game/README.md

 [] fix js
     [x] fix die selection logic: all dices should be selected, not only the first of the dice list and the ones with the same number of the first of the dice list
-    [] can't click same selected die after page reload -> check console logs on click [] test
+    [] can't click same selected die after page reload -> check console logs on click [] use the same id as both html attribute AND props for die elements, if possibkle [] test
 [] deploy app by using gh-pages